EAP and WorkSafe Victoria Compliance | Meeting Psychosocial Safety Requirements

 Supporting Managers to Lead Safely

-The management team realised they needed both cultural and compliance reform.
-They implemented an Employee Assistance Program offering 24/7 counselling, leadership coaching, and monthly wellbeing check-ins.
-Within three months, staff engagement scores improved, absenteeism dropped by 18%, and WorkSafe’s follow-up inspection confirmed the company had taken “reasonable and effective steps” to protect psychological health.
+The managers knew they needed to change both the way they did things and how they followed the rules.
+They set up an Employee Assistance Program that offers counseling 24 hours a day, seven days a week, leadership coaching, and wellness check-ins every month.
+Within three months, staff engagement scores went up, absences went down by 18%, and a follow-up review by WorkSafe showed that the company had taken "reasonable and effective steps" to protect mental health.

 The Long-Term Benefit of EAPs in Compliance Culture